Creamy Chickpea Gazpacho

 The chickpeas and tahini lend a creaminess that makes this soup pretty dang addicting.
 A shallot adds a bit of heat, garlic lends its signature bite, and lemon makes it zing.
-Hummus Gazpacho Soup is one of the best ways to enjoy fresh-off-the-vine summer tomatoes, and that time is now, my friends!
+Creamy Chickpea Gazpacho Soup is one of the best ways to enjoy fresh-off-the-vine summer tomatoes, and that time is now, my friends!
 My gosh, I love tomato season.
 Bring ’em on.
 In every color of the rainbow, please.

-And then I’ll whir them into chilled summer bliss, hummus style, piled high with salty-crisp roasted chickpeas, diced tomatoes, and crisp cucumbers.
+And then I’ll whir them into chilled summer bliss, piled high with salty-crisp roasted chickpeas, diced tomatoes, and crisp cucumbers.
 This soup will be happening a lot this summer.
 Bread on the side.

 - 1 (15-ounce) can chickpeas (garbanzo beans), drained (only 1/2 cup goes into the soup; you’ll roast the rest)

 - 3 tablespoons + 2 teaspoons extra-virgin olive oil, divided